ritza-co/internal-articles/docs/devto-vs-medium-vs-hashnode-vs-hackernoon.md

   - navigation
 ---

-# DEV.to vs Medium vs Hashnode vs Hackernoon
+# Dev.to vs Medium vs Hashnode vs Hackernoon

 ![Medium as one of the first online publishing services has always been in the lead but you can see the new kids on the block are steadily climbing.
 Keep in mind that Medium caters to all topics where the others are mainly for software developers. *This data was sourced from https://trends.google.com/.*](https://i.ritzastatic.com/images/ritza-content/MediumVSdevGraph-t.png)